jacoscaz/treesandrobots.github.io/now.md

 - Exploring local-first architectures for [home automation] through the [Homie MQTT convention].
-- Crafting a wireless charging station that encourages spending more time away from our mobile devices.
+- Learning the ways of [stick welding], which I need for a couple of DYI projects.
-- Developing a daily, sustainable, low-equipment [strength training] routine and incorporating more movement into my life ([sport climbing], [bouldering] and perhaps tennis).
+- Developing a daily, sustainable, low-equipment [strength training] routine.
   Interested?
 [Check it out!][routine].
 </details>

 Looking ahead I'd like to learn the basics of investing, approaching it through